The Colors of Ices: Measuring ice column density through photometry: JWST Filters with Ice

 We briefly discuss additional colors that have been used in other projects.
 Most JWST bands longward of 2 microns have some overlap with ice bands.
 We limit our exploration of these bands to those we and others have observed, but we note that our models can easily be applied to any JWST filter using the \texttt{icemodels} package.

 Appendix \ref{sec:moreabsorptionplots} shows these filters with a few relevant opacities overlaid.
-F277W, F323N, and F335M all lie atop the strongest water ice absorption feature and are likely very sensitive to the presence of water ice.
-The F360M filter lies on a minimum in the lab-measured \water ice feature, suggesting that it should be a good reference filter against which to measure other ice features, but the \ethanol ice feature (discussed in \S \ref{sec:f356wf444w}) at this wavelength suggests that deeper knowledge of the ice composition is needed before trusting this filter as a reference.
-F480M is relatively unaffected by ice absorption, with effective opacity from common ices down by 1-2 orders of magnitude from their peak; the F480M filter covers the CO absorption feature, but it is too narrow to have substantial effect on F480M colors.
-F300M is very sensitive to water.
+F277W, F300M, F323N, and F335M all lie atop the strongest water ice absorption feature and are very sensitive to the presence of water ice.
+The F360M filter lies on a minimum in the lab-measured \water ice feature, suggesting that it should be a good reference filter against which to measure other ice features, but the CH$_3$ ice feature (discussed in \S \ref{sec:f356w} and \ref{sec:f356wf444w}) at this wavelength suggests that deeper knowledge of the ice composition is needed before trusting this filter as a reference.
+F480M is relatively unaffected by ice absorption, with effective opacity from common ices down by 1-2 orders of magnitude from their peak; the F480M filter covers the CO absorption feature, but that feature is too narrow to have substantial effect on F480M colors.

 F430M, F460M are not used in any Galactic Center projects.
-F430M is insensitive to ice, and F460M is moderately sensitive to CO.
+F430M is very sensitive to CO$_2$, which covers $>50\%$ of the band.
+F460M is moderately sensitive to CO: like F466N, it completely covers the CO absorption feature, but the absorption is diluted by the broader bandwidth of this filter.
 Our modeling of these filters in this work is limited to the rough estimates in Table \ref{tab:nircam_ice_absorption} and \ref{tab:nircam_ice_absorption_19}.